...

 Damp in the corner of a wall above a skirting board.

-How Much Compensation You Can Claim For Housing Disrepair
+How Much Compensation You Can Claim For Housing Disrepair?

 If you have a successful housing disrepair claim, in regards to the harm you have suffered, your personal injury compensation may be divided into two heads of claim – general and special damages.